Can I sell my home and rent it back?

 You don’t have the ability or the desire to move from the house following the sale.

 There are real estate investment companies out there that give you options when you’re seeking respite from a similar scenario, although it may not look like it.

 Sell and Lease Back Plans

-In these situations, a property investor permit you to stay in the house as a lessee, and will save you the time and pressure of selling your house as you otherwise would, using a Realtor and a regular listing that will cost you money.
+In these situations, a property investor permits you to stay in the house as a lessee and will save you the time and pressure of selling your house as you otherwise would, using a Realtor and a regular listing that will cost you money.

 Things you should be aware of.

 The real estate investor wants to gain from a possible deal.
 Take note that if you consent to a sell and rent-back agreement or arrangement, you’ll probably be selling your home below its market value, to some level.
 Determined by the details of the deal, the investor may additionally choose to bill you a rental rate above what similar sized houses in the exact same region are being leased for.
 The reason being the investor is making a profit off of your house in exchange for freeing you from the legal and constant duties of owning a home.

 Beware of prohibited practices.
 By way of example, if you locate an investor that’s willing to drive a short sale of your property and sell it back to you at that reduced cost, “this is fraud”.
 If the liens in your property are too much for you or you are in arrears with your mortgage, explore government plans designed to help you in these scenarios.

 Sell and rent back agreements are a godsend for those in desperate need of liquidity or in danger of losing their home, but still, keep an accessory to their lifestyle and their house.
 Once you’ve exhausted other alternatives and you’ve found your equity is not too stable to get you a fresh line of credit or a refinancing arrangement, a sell and lease back plan may be the only alternative to save you from your grave scenario.